 The following must also be included for the entry before the deadline;

-Television entries must be presented in a format that is easy to access via widely available media software such as Windows Media Player or Real Player, and the web link must be provided.
+● Television entries must be presented in a format that is easy to access via widely available media software such as Windows Media Player or Real Player, or a web link must be provided.

-Entries must be uploaded to a website by the national guild and the web link must be provided to IFAJ with the contest application.
+● Entries can be uploaded to a hosting website by the national guild and the web link can be provided to IFAJ with the contest application.

-For entries longer than 10 minutes, please identify a 4-to-10-minute segment you would like the judges to consider as the heart of your entry.
+● For entries longer than 10 minutes, please identify a 4-to-10-minute segment you would like the judges to consider as the heart of your entry.
+That will be the portion judged for the contest.

 • Technical merit, focusing on the work of the journalist, and not the whole team involved in producing the whole story, including the way the journalist uses their voice, the structure of the story, and the relevance of supporting images.